Skip to content

 The main features of this setup are:

-• ODI runs on a two clustered Weblogic managed servers.
+• ODI runs on two clustered Weblogic managed servers.

 • Duplicate schedule processing is avoided by configuring only one agent to behave like a scheduler.